Skip to Content

 A Universal Pattern: All Planets Follow the Same Structure

 The two-component obliquity structure is not unique to Earth.
-Every planet with an obliquity cycle follows the same pattern — two cosine terms with equal amplitude, one at the ICRF perihelion period (inclination component) and one at the obliquity cycle period:
+Every planet with an obliquity cycle follows the same pattern — two cosine terms with equal amplitude, one at the ICRF perihelion period and one at the obliquity cycle period:

 obliquity(t) = mean − A × cos(2πt / ICRF period) + A × cos(2πt / obliquity cycle)